nimakam/universal-identity-site/use-cases.md

 ### 💸 Business DeFi

 Using digital tokens in place of customer payments for digital as well as physical goods and services.
 Managing payroll payments in crypto or other crypto-tokens.
-Treasury management by storing cryptocurrency or other digital assets on a public blockchain, and managing its growth through on-chain investment mechanisms.
+Treasury management by storing cryptocurrency or other digital assets on a public blockchain and managing its growth through on-chain investment mechanisms.

 ## Institution